Sanofi says could help produce competitors' COVID-19 shots

 The spokesman said due to regulations and specific manufacturing processes, Sanofi could not directly produce the drug component of another vaccine.

-Sanofi is als working on another COVID-19 vaccine candidate with the United States' Translate Bio which uses mRNA technology.
+Sanofi is also working on another COVID-19 vaccine candidate with the United States' Translate Bio which uses mRNA technology.
 Phase I trials are expected to start this quarter.

 (Reporting by Matthias Blamont; Editing by Dominique Vidalon and Alexandra Hudson)